SageofPHY6Paths/hinduismdebunked.com/docs/nonsense/lust.md

 Source: <a href="https://www.wisdomlib.org/hinduism/book/shiva-purana-english/d/doc226513.html" target="_blank">wisdomlib.org</a>

-Lord Śiva said:—
+>Lord Śiva said:—
+>

-45. O gods, O sages, you listen to my words with reverence.
+>45.
+O gods, O sages, you listen to my words with reverence.
 If my penis is supported in a vaginal passage there will be happiness.
+>

-46. Except Pārvatī, no other woman can hold my penis.
+>46.
+Except Pārvatī, no other woman can hold my penis.
 Held by her my penis will immediately become quiet.
+>

-Sūta said:—
+>Sūta said:—
+>

-47. O great sages, on hearing those words the delighted sages and the gods took Brahmā with them and prayed to Pārvatī.
+>47.
+O great sages, on hearing those words the delighted sages and the gods took Brahmā with them and prayed to Pārvatī.
+>

-48. After propitiating Pārvatī and the bull-bannered lord and performing the rites mentioned before, the excellent penis became static.
+>48.
+After propitiating Pārvatī and the bull-bannered lord and performing the rites mentioned before, the excellent penis became static.
+>

-49. The gods and the sages propitiated Pārvatī and Śiva by the mode of procedure laid down in the Vedas for the sake of virtue.
+>49.
+The gods and the sages propitiated Pārvatī and Śiva by the mode of procedure laid down in the Vedas for the sake of virtue.
+>

-50. Brahmā, Viṣṇu and other gods, sages and the three worlds including the mobile and immobile beings worshipped Śiva particularly.
+>50.
+Brahmā, Viṣṇu and other gods, sages and the three worlds including the mobile and immobile beings worshipped Śiva particularly.
+>

-51. Śiva became delighted and so also Pārvatī, the mother of the universe.
+>51. Śiva became delighted and so also Pārvatī, the mother of the universe.
 That phallus was held by her in that form then.
+>

-52. When the phallus was stabilised, there was welfare throughout the worlds.
+>52.
+When the phallus was stabilised, there was welfare throughout the worlds.
 O brahmins, that phallus became famous in the three worlds.
+>

-53. The phallus is known as “Hāṭeśa” as well as “Śivā-Śiva.”
+>53.
+The phallus is known as “Hāṭeśa” as well as “Śivā-Śiva.”
 By worshipping it, all the people become happy in every respect. <a href="https://www.wisdomlib.org/hinduism/book/shiva-purana-english/d/doc226513.html" target="_blank">wisdomlib.org</a>

 **Comment**: *Why are these people so obsessed with phallus (erect penis)?*